SOFTWARE ENGINEER PI CASE STUDY

 • The policy to contain an indemnity to principals clause

-He needed AUD-denominated coverage that exceeded the GBP minimums on a current exchange rate basis, with the correct endorsements confirmed before the contract could proceed.
-Finding a broker who understood what the contract actually required and could structure cover accordingly was the priority.
+He wanted AUD-denominated coverage that exceeded the GBP minimums on a current exchange rate basis, with the correct endorsements confirmed upfront.
+Finding a broker who understood what was needed for international work at this level was the priority.

 02